redhat-et/models-aas/deployment/kuadrant/README.md

 ### Common Issues

-1. **502 Bad Gateway**: Check if model services are running and healthy
+- **502 Bad Gateway**: Check if model services are running and healthy
-2. **Rate Limit Errors**: Verify Redis is accessible and RateLimitPolicy is applied
-3. **Auth Failures**: Confirm Keycloak URL and realm configuration
-4. **No Metrics**: Ensure ServiceMonitor is created and Prometheus is scraping
+- **No Rate Limiting or Auth**: Kick the kuadrant-operator-controller-manager

 ## Customization